Taming Transformers for High-Resolution Image Synthesis: Implementation Details

 \section{Implementation Details}

 The hyperparameters for all experiments presented in the main paper and supplementary material can be found in Tab.~\ref{tab:hyperparameters}.
-These hyperparameters are set such that each transformer model can be trained with a batch-size of at least 2 on a GPU with 12GB VRAM, but we generally train on 2-4 GPUs with an accumulated VRAM of 48 GB.
+Except for the \emph{c-IN (big)}, \emph{COCO-Stuff} and \emph{ADE20K} models, these hyperparameters are set such that each transformer model can be trained with a batch-size of at least 2 on a GPU with 12GB VRAM, but we generally train on 2-4 GPUs with an accumulated VRAM of 48 GB.
 If hardware permits, 16-bit precision training is enabled. \paragraph{VQGAN Architecture} The architecture of our convolutional encoder and decoder models used in the \emph{VQGAN} experiments is described in Tab.~\ref{tab:vqaearchitecture}.
+Note that we adopt the compression rate by tuning the number of downsampling steps $m$.
+Further note that $\lambda$ in Eq.~\ref{eq:ourvqloss} is set to zero in an initial warm-up phase.
+Empirically, we found that longer warm-ups generally lead to better reconstructions.
+As a rule of thumb, we recommend setting $\lambda = 0$ for at least one epoch.

-Note that we adopt the compression rate by tuning the number of downsampling steps $m$. \paragraph{Transformer Architecture} Our transformer model is identical to the GPT2 architecture (``small'' to ``medium'') \cite{Radford2019LanguageMA} and we vary its capacity mainly through varying the amount of layers (see Tab.~\ref{tab:hyperparameters}).
-Furthermore, we generally produce samples with a temperature $t=1.0$ and a top-$k$ cutoff at $k=100$. \vqarchitecture \hyperparameters
+\paragraph{Transformer Architecture} Our transformer model is identical to the GPT2 architecture \cite{Radford2019LanguageMA} and we vary its capacity mainly through varying the amount of layers (see Tab.~\ref{tab:hyperparameters}).
+Furthermore, we generally produce samples with a temperature $t=1.0$ and a top-$k$ cutoff at $k=100$ (with higher top-$k$ values for larger codebooks). \vqarchitecture \hyperparameters